Source-available software: Microsoft Shared Source Initiative

 Microsoft's Shared Source Initiative, launched in May 2001, comprises 5 licenses, 2 of which are open-source and 3 of which are restricted.
 The restricted licenses under this scheme are the Microsoft Limited Public License (Ms-LPL), the Microsoft Limited Reciprocal License (Ms-LRL), and the Microsoft Reference Source License (Ms-RSL).

 Old Scilab License

 Prior to version 5, Scilab described itself as "the open source platform for numerical computation" but had a license that forbade commercial redistribution of modified versions.
 Versions 5 and later are distributed under the GPL-compatible CeCILL license.

 Server Side Public License

-The Server Side Public License is a modification of the GNU General Public License version 3 created by the MongoDB project.
-It adds a clause stating that if SSPL-licensed software is incorporated into a "service" offered to other users, the source code for the entirety of the service must be released under the SSPL.
-The license has been considered non-free by Debian and Red Hat (with software licensed under it therefore banned from their Linux distributions), as well as the Open Source Initiative, as it contains conditions that are unduly discriminatory towards commercial use of the software.
+The Server Side Public License is a modification of the GNU Affero General Public License created by the MongoDB project.
+It modifies a clause relating to usage of the licensed work over a network, stating that if SSPL-licensed software is incorporated into a "service" offered to other users, the source code for the entirety of the service (including without limitation all software and APIs that would be required for a user to run an instance of the service themselves) must be released under the SSPL.
+The license is considered non-free by the Open Source Initiative, Debian and Red Hat, as it contains conditions that are unduly discriminatory towards commercial use of the software.

+Open Compensation Token License

+The Open Compensation Token License is commercial source-available software license.
+The key idea is to keep software extendable by everyone and to combine this with fair payment.
+Commercial uses of the software require commercial licensing and the funds are distributed via technical means to the contributors.
+The German company iunera created the license during a project to optimize public transport usage.
+The license works by registering source code artifacts as code tokens on the blockchain.
+Every developer who builds on prior software needs to register the dependencies that he or she uses via the blockchain.
+This ensures that the prior labor by other developers is acknowledged.
+Commercial applications require a obtaining a license via the blockchain.
+The license cost is computed as a percentage of the invested work hours.
+Licensing funds are distributed based on the dependencies to the code token owners via blockchain.
+Anyone who extends source code which is licensed with the Open Compensation Token License is required to use the same license.
+The license webpage is explicitly stating it is non Open Source.